-The Kumtor Mine operations employ sodium cyanide, which is a hazardous material, to extract gold from ore.
-The Öksüt Project will also use gold processing technology in which cyanide is used.
+The Kumtor Mine and Öksüt Mine operations employ sodium cyanide, which is a hazardous material, to extract gold from ore.
 There is inherent risk of unintended discharge of hazardous materials in the operation of leach pads.

 If any spills or discharges of sodium cyanide were to occur (at site or during transport), the Company could become subject to liability for remediation costs, which could be significant and may not be insured against.
 In addition, production could be delayed or halted to allow for remediation, resulting in a reduction or loss of cash flow.
 Finally, increased sensitivity in respect to the use of cyanide and the potential and perceived environmental impacts of cyanide use in mining operations could exacerbate potential reputational damage to the Company in the event of a cyanide release.
 While the Company takes appropriate steps to prevent discharges and accidental releases of sodium cyanide and other hazardous materials into the ground water, surface water and the downstream environment, there is inherent risk in the operation of gold processing facilities and there can be no assurance that a release of hazardous materials will not occur.